Skip to main content

-Normal Claude Code use on a Claude Pro or Max plan does not require an API key; if ANTHROPIC_API_KEY is set, Claude Code can prioritize that key and move the session onto API billing.
-That is the real split behind Claude Code API key versus subscription billing: the key is not the upgrade, the active route is.
+Normal Claude Code use on a Claude Pro or Max plan still does not require an API key.
+If ANTHROPIC_API_KEY is set, Claude Code can prioritize that key and move the session onto API billing; if you enable paid usage credits after included plan limits, later use can continue at standard API rates.
+The first question is not which route is cheapest, but which route is active.

 Before you change plans or buy credits, run /status.
-Use subscription login for interactive coding covered by your Claude plan, use an API key for SDKs, CI, headless automation, or deliberate pay-as-you-go API work, and treat API credits as a separate Claude Console balance rather than subscription allocation.
+Use subscription login for interactive coding covered by your Claude plan, use an API key for SDKs, CI, headless automation, or deliberate pay-as-you-go API work, and treat paid usage credits as an explicit overflow or API-route choice rather than hidden subscription allocation.

 Start With The Active Route

 The right answer depends on what Claude Code is actually using at runtime.
-Anthropic's Claude Code support docs separate two common routes: connecting Claude Code with your Claude Pro or Max credentials, and setting API-key environment variables for API-route use.
-Those two routes can coexist on the same machine, but they do not share the same billing owner.
+Anthropic's current Claude Code support docs separate subscription credentials, environment API keys, and paid usage-credit continuation after included plan limits.
+Those routes can coexist on the same machine, but they do not share the same billing owner.

 For a normal developer working in the terminal, the clean default is subscription login.
 That keeps Claude Code tied to your Claude account and the plan limits described for Pro or Max.
 It is the path to choose when the job is interactive coding, code review, refactoring, or repo exploration and you do not need a backend service account.

 The API key route is different.
-If you set ANTHROPIC_API_KEY, Anthropic's support page says Claude Code can use that key, and the API account is responsible for billing.
+If you set ANTHROPIC_API_KEY, Anthropic's support page says Claude Code prioritizes that key over authenticated subscriptions, and the API account associated with the key owns billing.
 That is useful when you intentionally need programmatic access, a CI job, a headless agent, a service account style setup, or a workflow that should be controlled from Claude Console rather than a personal subscription session.

 Check The Route Before You Read Any Meter